 Even amid significant uncertainty, financial reporting must go on.
 One of the most pervasive accounting standard changes in recent history, Accounting Standards Codification 606, Revenue from Contracts with Customers (ASC 606), is now in effect for all companies that issue financial statements in accordance with Financial Accounting Standards Board (FASB) rules.
-That means revenue recognition will be an area of close scrutiny during financial statement audits this year and going forward.
 (The Governmental Accounting Standards Board is in the midst of its own revenue and expense recognition project, so state- and county-owned healthcare facilities can’t afford to sit back and watch either.)

 At a high level, the principle behind the new revenue recognition standard is simple: Recognize revenue from contracts when you meet the explicit or implicit performance obligations.
 But for healthcare organizations, application of that principle to notoriously complex revenue streams is not nearly as straightforward as it may seem.